Some Ontario health units tighten immunization rules for indoor youth sports

 The province's proof-of-vaccination policy affecting gyms and other indoor facilities, which took effect last month, exempts people under age 18 who are entering fitness facilities to participate in organized sports.

-But last week, health units covering Windsor-Essex County and York Region announced plans to revoke that exemption.
+But last week, health units covering Windsor-Essex County and York Region announced plans to revoke that exemption within a few days' time.

 Statements from public health pointed to heavy breathing, close and prolonged contact, crowded spaces and lack of masks during indoor sports that increase the likelihood of COVID-19 transmission.